 The word troll comes from Sweden and describes a mythical, human like creature who can be fierce or helpful depending on his mood, although you would be wise not to cross him.
 They are usually described as ugly and, if you use your brains, easy to trick out of their gold and jewels.

-At the end of the bridge is Mr Potato Head.
+Over the bridge is Mr Potato Head.
 His facial features can be changed and moved around.